Jamiel Chagra: Later life and death

 Chagra was released from prison for health reasons in Atlanta, Georgia, on December 9, 2003.
 He was widely believed to have been placed in the Federal Witness Protection Program.
 However, his sister Patsy stated that he was not in the witness protection program at the time of his death.
-The story surrounding the assassination of Judge Wood was profiled in an episode of City Confidential.
+The story surrounding the assassination of Wood was profiled in an episode of City Confidential.
 A fictitious name reference to the Judge John Wood assassination also appeared in an The FBI Files episode "Dangerous Company" as the show regularly changed names of real-life people to protect privacy.
 He was also used in FBI: The Untold Stories.

-Chagra married his third wife, Lynda Ray, while living under the name James Madrid on November 22, 2005.
+Chagra married his fourth wife, Lynda Ray, while living under the name James Madrid on November 22, 2005.
 They were married in Las Vegas.
 He had seven children, including a daughter named Catherine, who wrote a memoir about the family.

 Jimmy Chagra died of cancer on July 25, 2008.
 He was living in a trailer camp in Mesa, Arizona.